nojronatron/nojronatron.github.io/continuing-education/retro-blargh.md

 ## Friday 15-Sept-2023

-Working with .NET and C# the last few days, specifically my Coordinate Conversion Utility, I learned a couple things:
+Working with .NET and C# the last few days, specifically my Coordinate Conversion Utility, I learned a few things:

 - Data-bound Classes: Create classes that store data and only include critical functionality necessary.
 Other functionality that is either shared or otherwise not specific to the Class can live in other helper classes.
 - While creating and using interfaces is helpful to ensure type matching and handling metamorphic variances in code, static methods are not supported.
 If static methods are actually necessary, move them into a helper class since they will be shared and not specific to the Interface-template class.